rotosports/incubus-network-nemo/docs/core/proto-docs.md

-<a name="nemo.nemodist.v1beta1.Period"></a>
+<a name="fury.furydist.v1beta1.Period"></a>

 ### Period
-Period stores the specified start and end dates, and the inflation, expressed as a decimal representing the yearly APR of NEMO tokens that will be minted during that period
+Period stores the specified start and end dates, and the inflation, expressed as a decimal representing the yearly APR of FURY tokens that will be minted during that period

 | Field | Type | Label | Description |